 Software transactional memory implementations are available for several mainstream languages (including Java, Haskell, and Erlang).
 This is still an active research topic - quality varies!

+Implementing software transactional memory

 We outline an implementation of software transactional memory (STM) in Erlang.

 Each variable in an STM is identified by a name, value, and version: